shelljs/shelljs/README.md

 ### exec(command [, options] [, callback])
 Available options (all `false` by default):

 + `async`: Asynchronous execution.
-Needs callback.
+Defaults to true if a callback is provided.
 + `silent`: Do not echo program output to console.

 Examples: